Wonder Why Easter is Early One Year and Late the Next? Here’s Why!

-Easter will arrive early this year as it occurs this Sunday, March 27.
-Last year Easter was on Sunday, April 5.
+Easter is late this year as it occurs this Sunday, April 16.
+Last year Easter was early falling on Sunday, March 27.
 Have you ever wondered why it changes every year and isn’t on a set Sunday?
 Well, here is your answer.

 Easter falls on the first Sunday after the first full moon after the first day of spring.
-Since spring arrived on March 20 and the first full moon after spring arrives today, March 23, that would make Sunday, March 27 as the first Sunday after those two events.
+Since spring arrived on March 20 and the first full moon after spring arrived last Tuesday, April 11, that would make this Sunday, April 16, as the first Sunday after those two events.

 Historically, it was back in the year 325 AD that Christian church leaders established the astronomical requirements that we still use today.
 Based on those requirements, Easter could fall anytime from March 22 through April 25.

 In early times, there was some question of this formula simply because of different calendars that were used.
 In 1582 the much improved Gregorian Calendar was established which became the norm in Europe and most of the world.